Why You Should Go to Indianapolis Now

 Hinkle Fieldhouse is home to the Butler University basketball team, the Bulldogs, as well as a sports landmark in its own right, thanks to its role in the 1986 feature film "Hoosiers."
 The venue was the stage for the dramatic state championship game and final scene, in which small-town Hickory High School defeats a much larger school from South Bend.
 The movie was loosely based on the run made by Milan High School in the 1954 Indiana state basketball championship.

-Art lovers should definitely check out the Indianapolis Museum of Art while visiting the city.
+Art lovers should definitely check out Newfields (formerly the Indianapolis Museum of Art) while visiting the city.
 The museum has a collection of more than 500,000 works of art.
 It also features national and international traveling exhibitions throughout the year.
-Take a stroll through the 100-acre Virginia B. Fairbanks Art & Nature Park, located adjacent to the museum.
-Or visit the Oldfields-Lily House & Gardens to get a glimpse into the lives of Indianapolis’ most interesting and prominent families.
+Take a stroll through Fairbanks Park, located adjacent to the museum.
+Or visit the Lily and the Miller Houses and Gardens to get a glimpse into the lives of Indianapolis’ most interesting and prominent families.

 Lucas Oil Stadium